gabobars/CIGA-Interaction-Studio/PRIVACY.md

 - Avoiding the public sharing of CIGA profile files containing sensitive information
 - Reviewing the privacy practices of external services they connect to CIGA
 - Configuring integrations according to their own privacy and community requirements
-- Ensuring that content submitted through live event features is appropriate for their intended environment
+- Ensuring that content submitted through live event features is appropriate for their intended environment.

 ## 11. Children's Privacy